 More about current sensor and calibration.

-Other extra features you might like
+Other features you might find on flight controllers

 - RX Support – make sure the FC support the type of radio receiver protocol you plan to use, such as PWM, PPM, SBUS, Spektrum Satellite and so on